NikitaEdin/SET09102-2025-TR2/DOCS/UseCases/OperationsManager/OperationsManager-UseCase-4.md

 ### Sub-variations:
-1. The Administrator goes to dashboard  and presses on "Errors & Malfunctions".
+1. The Operations Manager goes to dashboard and presses on "Errors & Malfunctions".

 ### Schedule:
 TBA